 - The paper is divided into three modules exploring theories and models that shape social work practice at micro- (individuals and families), meso- (organisations and communities) and macro- (societal and political) levels.

-- Gardner, F. (2006).
-Working with Human Service Organisations.
+- Gardner, F. (2016).
+Working with human service organisations (2nd ed.)
 Melbourne: Oxford University Press

 - Course outline

 - A course outline will be provided at the commencement of the paper.